KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-1-navigation-and-basics.md

    ![](/images/c9_terminal.png)

 11. Type `mkdir CodingAndCocktails` to created your folder/directory that you'll be working in tonight.
+You'll notice a new folder show up on the left side of your screen where the

    {% hint style='danger' %}
 Any time the worksheet mentions to change directory to your home directory or type `cd ~` you will want to type `cd ~/workspace` instead.